kemosabixv/insurance/README.md

 ## 🧹 Cleanup

 Press `CTRL+C` in terminal to stop the backend server.
-In-memory database and seeded data will be destroyed automatically.
+In-memory database and seeded data will

----